hphelion/documentation/moonshot/install.beforeyouinstall.md

 #### General recommendation {#general}

+**Important:** The HP Cloud OS for Moonshot management components **must** be installed on a Proliant server with a support contract covering Ubuntu.

-We recommend that your server contains the following:
+We recommend your Proliant server contains the following:

 * Quad Core Processor
 * Hard disk drive with a minimum of 500 GB of space
+* Three (3) ethernet ports

 #### Hypervisor recommendations {#hypervisor}